 Unfortunately, little progress has been made since the 1950s to inject IP into the classroom.
-Despite the push to promote STEM (science, technology, engineering and mathematics) education at the national level,6 IP - which includes utility, provisional and design patents, as well as trademarks, copyrights and trade secrets - is a topic largely absent from K-12, college and even graduate school curricula.7
+Despite the push to promote STEM (science, technology, engineering and mathematics) education at the national level, IP - which includes utility, provisional and design patents, as well as trademarks, copyrights and trade secrets - is a topic largely absent from K-12, college and even graduate school curricula.

-Short of attending a law program, there are few reliable ways to learn about IP within the confines of our traditional educational system.
+Short of attending a law program, there are few reliable ways to learn about IP within the confines of our traditional education system.

-According to Michael J. Oister, CEO of NIHF, one of the reasons IP is rarely taught in schools is due to the subject's complexity.
+According to Michael J. Oister, CEO of NIHF, one of the reasons IP is rarely taught in schools is that the subject is complex.

 "Intellectual property, and particularly the protection of inventions, is a complex subject.
 It is full of legal jargon, and even though intellectual property is literally all around us, it isn't in mainstream conversation or pop culture.
 It should be taught in any art, creative writing, music or STEMbased course so that people will have a basic awareness about when they should seek protection."